POOL START-UP AND CHEMICAL BALANCE

 Tips for weekly pool chemical maintenance

-Test your pH and chlorine levels 3 times per week.
+Test your pH and chlorine levels at minimum twice per week.
 Most in-ground pools will use between 4 and 6 chlorine pucks per week to maintain chlorine levels.
 Chlorine pucks lower the pH so you may need to add pH Up about once per week.
-Add enough pH-Up to bring your water pH up to around 7.5-7.6.
-Always maintain the pH above 7.4 to prevent corrosion of pool equipment.
+Add enough pH-Up to bring your water pH back up to around 7.4.
+Always maintain the pH above 7.2 at minimum to prevent corrosion of pool equipment.

 Test alkalinity once per week.
-Alkalinity is very important to protect your heater against corrosion.
+Alkalinity will prevent your pH level from dropping quickly and ultimately helps protect your heater against corrosion.
 Make sure it is always over 100 ppm.

 Test calcium and cyanuric acid once per month.
 Once these chemicals are brought into range, they are generally good for the season.
 If you are adding lots of water to your pool, you may need to bring these levels up again later in the summer.

 Add 1 Kg Oxy-Clear every week directly onto the pool surface.
 Oxy-Clear is a non-chlorine oxidizing pool shock Oxidizers are critical for boosting free chlorine levels and maintaining proper sanitation of your pool water.
 Simply adding chlorine pucks will not be good enough to protect your pool against bacterial growth or algae blooms.
 Over time, your free chlorine will turn to chloramines (combined chlorine) and become ineffective.
 Oxidizers reverse that process and keep your pool water sparkling clear.